carloscastellanos/teaching/531/lectures/lecture_introduction/README.md

 You, as IGM students, may be in a Computing Science college, but make no mistake — you are making cultural artifacts.
 Thus our objective here is to make compelling provocative new forms of culture, and our medium is software and electronics.
 We learn codeing as necessary to execute our ideas.

 We can learn via hands-on tinkering and experimentation.
-While success (however you define it) won’t happen overnight, know that with a modest set of skills as simple as (1) identifying what you don’t know, (2) knowing how and where to look things up and (3) how to inquire, research question, etc and (4) how to tinker and and keep tinkering, you will eventually reach your goals.
+While success (however you define it) won’t happen overnight, know that with a modest set of skills as simple as (1) identifying what you don’t know, (2) knowing how and where to look things up and (3) how to inquire, research, question, etc and (4) how to tinker and and keep tinkering, you will eventually reach your goals.

 ## Before Next Session